 - You will need an external resistor connected to the +5 to +24VDC supply voltage (minimum resistance at 24VDC = 100 ohms), or the output can drive an external relay.
-Maximum current to ground 2.5A - See the Figure 2.4 for the customer connections to the MPIM board. - The MagnaProve offers an optional ready-to-prove permissive output to the flow computer. - For connections to analog circuits, and the ready-to-prove circuit, please see the power connection drawings.
+Maximum current to ground 2.5A - The MagnaProve offers an optional ready-to-prove permissive output to the flow computer. - For connections to analog circuits, and the ready-to-prove circuit, please see the power connection drawings.